 TIP 1: All starter motor tests must be done with a fully charged battery.

 TIP 2: The battery cable terminals and the battery posts should be clean and corrosion-free before starting the tests.

-TIP 3: Read the entire article first to familiarize yourself with the tests.
+TIP 3: Read the entire tutorial first to familiarize yourself with the tests.

 TIP 4: Use jack stands for safety.
 Don't trust the jack alone to keep your vehicle up in the air while you're underneath it!

 TIP 5: Use safety glasses while working underneath the vehicle.
 Take all necessary safety precautions.
 Be alert and think safety all of the time.

 It's been my experience over the years that a starter motor failure will usually cause one of two problems:

 - An engine no-crank problem.
 Specifically, you turn the key to crank and start the engine, but nothing happens.

 - An intermittent engine no-crank problem.
 In this type of scenario, the starter motor works fine most of the time, but it doesn't now and then.